RyStreet/Password-Generator/README.md

 # Password Generator

 DESCRIPTION
-This project is a simple password generator that allows users to choose variable such as Password length, lower case and capitalized characters, special characters and numbers.
+This project is a simple password generator that allows users to choose different variables such as Password length, lower case and capitalized characters, special characters and numbers.
 This generator was created using Javascript, HTML and CSS.

 LINK: